“I’ve just been sexually assaulted, what do I do?”

 Seek out a friend or other support person.
 You may feel confused and not sure what to do.
 Call someone you trust who will offer you emotional support and help you understand your options.

-During the exam, the nurse will look for things that might identify the attacker, such as hairs, fibers and body fluids.
+During the exam, the nurse will look for things that might identify the attacker, such as hairs, fibers, and body fluids.
 The exam may include oral swabbing and photographs of visible injuries.
 An internal exam may be conducted on adolescent and adult women.
 You may be asked to give blood and hair samples.
-You may be given preventative treatment for sexually transmitted diseases (STDs).
+You may be given preventative treatment for sexually transmitted infections (STIs).
 You may also be tested for HIV, the virus that causes AIDS, and given preventative treatment, or you may be referred to your local health department for testing.
 If you are concerned about possible HIV transmission, visit the Maryland Community Services Locator to find HIV testing, treatment, and care sites near you.

 Report the assault to police.
 Your advocate or another support person can go with you to file a report in the county where you were assaulted.
 For investigative purposes, the sooner you report the sexual assault the better.
 The police will ask you questions, some of which may be difficult to answer, but it is important that you answer them fully and honestly.
 Telling the police about your sexual assault is difficult, but many survivors say that bringing their attacker to justice helped them to heal.

 Download and print a copy of the safety plan.
-The safety plan helps you to know what to do in an emergency, how to protect yourself at home, while you’re out or at work, as well as how to protect your children.
+The safety plan helps you to know what to do in an emergency, how to protect yourself at home and while you’re out or at work, as well as how to protect your children.
 In addition, it covers using the law to help you and how to preserve your privacy at home and online.
 Click here to download the safety plan in PDF.